-Fasten the transmitter and receiver in a vertical or horizontal position and at the same height so that
+Fasten the transmitter and receiver in a vertical or horizontal position and at the same height so that b Loosen the screws on the mounting brackets or device columns.

 - · the front screens are directed at each other. - the transmitter and receiver connections point in the same direction. - the transmitter and receiver are arranged parallel to each other, i.e. they are the same distance from each other at the beginning and end of the device.